Qorvo (NASDAQ:QRVO) Updates Q1 Earnings Guidance

 Qorvo (NASDAQ:QRVO – Get Rating) updated its first quarter earnings guidance on Wednesday.
-The company provided earnings per share guidance of approx. $0.15 for the period, compared to the consensus earnings per share estimate of $0.18.
+The company provided EPS guidance of approx. $0.15 for the period, compared to the consensus EPS estimate of $0.18.
 The company issued revenue guidance of $620-660 million, compared to the consensus revenue estimate of $651.19 million.
 Qorvo also updated its Q1 2024 guidance to $0.15-$0.15 EPS.

 Qorvo Stock Down 1.1 %